Det-Kongelige-Bibliotek/kbOpenSeadragon/README.md

 * have [nodeJs and npm](https://nodejs.org/en/) installed.
 * Create a library under http-pub called "3rdparty"
-* have a functional openSeadragon.js file in the 3rdparty library I clone [openSeadragon](https://github.com/openseadragon/openseadragon.git) compiles it (with grunt-cli) and dumps a symlink inside 3rdparty *//FIXME: Note to self - make these sub-modules!*
+* have a functional openSeadragon.js file in the 3rdparty library I clone [openSeadragon](https://github.com/openseadragon/openseadragon.git) compiles it (with grunt-cli) and dumps a symlink inside 3rdparty.
 * clone [history.js](https://github.com/browserstate/history.js.git) inside the 3rdparty library

 When all this is in place do: